tomoliveira1/tomoliveira1/README.md

 💻 I'm currently working on Front End<br>
 🎨 I´m also a Graphic Designer<br>
-🎵 I love music and I play a lot of struments
+🎵 I love music and I play a lot of struments<br>
 📺 Love TV shows, let´s talk about it!

 **Languages and Tools:**